Lewis Livestock

 Lehi

-★5.0(10)Local beef supplier in Lehi, Utah.
+5.0(10)Local beef supplier in Lehi, Utah.
 Contact them directly for current availability and pricing on bulk beef purchases.

 2 local suppliers selling bulk beef in the Lehi area.
-Prices in Utah typically range $10.00-14.00/lb per pound.

 The 'Fall Flush' (September-December) is optimal when cattle have spent the summer on high-altitude grazing and deposited maximum fat reserves for winter.
 Cattle naturally achieve peak marbling in late autumn.
 Avoid spring grass-fed beef (March-April) unless the rancher supplemented heavily - animals coming out of winter may be lean.